mozilla/shield-studies-addon-template/WINDOWS_SETUP.md

 # Windows Development and Testing

-The Shield Studies Addon Template makes some assumptions about your environment that can be challenging to meet on Windows machines.
+The Shield Studies Add-on Template makes some assumptions about your environment that can be challenging to meet on Windows machines.
 So far the most promising approach uses the **Windows Subsystem for Linux (WSL)**.
 WSL is a young project with bugs and unexpected pitfalls; caveat emptor.

 ## Requirements